Quantum Computation and Quantum Information Theory Course

 The following list is subject to change.

-II.
-Quantum computation III.
-Quantum information IV.
-Physical realizations
+III.
+Quantum algorithms IV.
+Physical realizations V. Noise and error correction

 Quantum theory is not a prerequisite, and appropriate quantum concepts will be introduced as needed.
 Some prior knowledge will prove helpful, and 33-234 or 33-445 (33-755) are recommended.